<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Wed, 25 Mar 2026 00:00:00 GMT</pubDate>

-<description>A Go binary that gives AI agents browser control via REST API.
+<description>PinchTab is a 12MB Go binary that gives AI agents browser control via REST API.
 Serves the Accessibility Tree instead of raw HTML, cutting tokens by up to 90%.
-No Node, no Python, no dependencies.</description>
+Stable element refs, stealth mode, zero Node/Python dependencies.</description>

 <category>tools-tips</category>